abukharin3/abukharin3.github.io/_pages/professional.md

 Service
 ======
-I have served and as a reviewer for NeurIPS 2023 and am a reviewer for ICLR 2024.
+I have served as a reviewer for NeurIPS 2023 and am a reviewer for ICLR 2024.

 Teaching experience
 ======